Lesson 4 - American colonialism, slavery and the origins of the USA

 |

-The treatment of Native Americans was characterised by dispossession, violence, and cultural destruction.
-Colonists, driven by a desire for land and resources, often resorted to violent means to displace Native populations.
+Native American groups relied on hunting, fishing, gathering, and agriculture to meet their basic needs and traded in furs, food, and items they lacked.
+Land and natural resources were often considered communal property rather than privately owned and resources like hunting grounds, water, and forests were managed collectively for the benefit of the group.
+Estimates suggest that Native Americans constituted around 15-20% of the population within the boundaries of what is now the United States in the 1700s, though this percentage varied regionally.
 The colonists' superior technology and the Indian's ability to live off the land became a source of frustration leading to violence against them.
-Colonists plundered Native American land, burned their villages, and destroyed their cornfields.
+Colonists plundered Native American land, burned their villages, and destroyed their farm land.
 They also engaged in trade with some tribes, creating a system where some Native Americans were enslaved by other tribes to be sold to Europeans for goods.
 This practice of enslaving Native Americans was widespread, with South Carolina becoming a major exporter of Native American slaves.
 Many Native Americans were sold to the West Indies to ensure they could never escape.

 The relationship between the colonists and Native Americans was complex and varied, but it was generally marked by conflict and exploitation.
 Despite some early instances of cooperation, the relentless expansion of colonial settlements led to a series of wars and conflicts that resulted in significant losses of life and land for Native populations.
 This dispossession and violence were often justified by the belief in European cultural superiority.